PsyTeachR/ads-v1/docs/02-reports.md

 Now let's try another example of using Markdown but this time rather than using objects we have created from scratch, we will read in a data file.

 Save and close your `important_info.Rmd` document.
 Then open and save a new Markdown document, this time named `sales_data.Rmd`.
-You can again get rid of everything from line 12 onwards.
+You can again get rid of everything after the setup chunk.
+Add `library(tidyverse)` to the setup chunk so that tidyverse functions are available to your script.

 ### Online sources {#loading-online}